mems/calepin/Web/Websites.md

 **Note: You need to remove all space before the last line of previous paragraph (automatically added after each hashtags, user names or text replacements)**

+- [Download Instagram Stories and Highlights - StorySaver.net](https://www.storysaver.net/) - Get the link of the media (from cdninstagram.com)

 ## Pinterest

 ### Pinterest share count